A Citadel in Ruins

 There is something particular about domestic affairs in my part of the world.
-Garahsti stuff (Urdu pronunciation for ‘domestic’) tends to bind you in the whirlpool of routine, making life nothing but a monotonous recurrence.
+Garahsti stuff (Urdu pronunciation for ‘domestic chores’) tends to bind you in the whirlpool of routine, making life nothing but a monotonous recurrence.
 It’s dull and static, but it does give an illusion of calm and tranquility.
 I was having my share of the calm at my parents’ home in Karachi on annual leave.
 There was this impending occasion (a marriage to be precise) for what we were hosting guests and it had left little room for something that was non-routine.
-Such was the pure Garahsti setting, when a family getaway got abruptly executed on almost emergency footing.
-A number of factors coincidentally happening on the same day within a same time slot contributed to make it possible:
+Such was the setting, when a family getaway got abruptly planned on almost emergency footing.
+A number of factors coincidentally happening on the same day within a same time slot contributed to make it possible

 … and we were travelling to Bhahbhore.

 Bhanbhore is identified by many historians as Debal (ancient port-city off the Sind Coast as mentioned in Chach Nama) that was conquered by the forces of Muhammad Bin Qasim back in 8th Century AD.
 In that it’s regarded as the Gateway of Islam in the Sub-Continent.
 Bhanbhore is more than that; on the pages of history, its origin dates back to 1st Century BC.
 Built as a Citadel off the coast of Arabian Sea, it served as a seaport.
 Present day ruins of Bhanbhore lie around the Gharo Kreek witnessing the delta formed by the great River Indus as it flows into the Arabian Sea.